History of the Supreme Court of Canada: Dickson Court

 The beginning of the Dickson Court corresponds to the first of the Charter cases heard by the Supreme Court.

 The Dickson Court oversaw some of the most fundamental changes in Canadian jurisprudence.
 The court decided many foundational cases for Charter jurisprudence, including R v Oakes (section 1) and Retail, Wholesale and Department Store Union, Local 580 v Dolphin Delivery Ltd (scope of the Charter).
 Among the most radical decisions of this period include Re BC Motor Vehicle Act, which broke away from the conventional wisdom that due process only protected procedural rights by including substantive rights as well.
 This case was later followed up with the decision of R v Morgentaler, which proved significant both because it struck down the criminalization of abortion but also because of its expansion of due process rights into the civil context.

 The Dickson Court era also saw the beginning of a major shift in Canadian administrative law, with the "pragmatic and functional approach" appearing in Union des Employes de Service, Local 298 v Bibeault.

 The last years of the Dickson Court saw an entire revision of the area of conflict of laws by Justice Gérard La Forest in the decisions of Morguard Investments Ltd v De Savoye [1990] 3 SCR 1077.
 This would continue in the Lamer Court era with subsequent decisions such as Hunt v T&N plc, [1993] 4 SCR 289 and Tolofson v Jensen, [1994] 3 SCR 1022.

 Lamer Court

 Antonio Lamer's criminal law background proved an influence on the number of criminal cases heard by the court during his time as Chief Justice.

 McLachlin Court

-The appointment of Beverly McLachlin as Chief Justice has resulted in a more centrist and unified court.
-Dissenting and concurring reasons are fewer than during the Dickson and Lamer Courts.
-The court has also seen some of the lowest numbers of decisions released in a year.
+The appointment of Beverly McLachlin as Chief Justice resulted in a more centrist and unified court.
+Dissenting and concurring reasons were fewer than during the Dickson and Lamer Courts.
+The McLachlin court also saw some of the lowest numbers of decisions released in a year.
 In 2006, only 59 judgments were released, the smallest number in 25 years.